reinteractive-open/installfest_guides/source/guides/installfest41/getting_started.md

 ## Creating basic functionality

 Now we're ready to get started building an actual blog.
-In your command prompt press `Ctrl-c` to stop the Rails server, or open a new command prompt and navigate to your Rails application folder.
+In your command prompt press `Ctrl-c` to stop the Rails server, or use your second command prompt and navigate to your Rails application folder.
 Then you can use a Rails generator to build some code for you:

 `rails g scaffold Post title body:text`